akhilesh1709/aicure_ThreeMusketeers/README.md

 # AI Cure - Team Three Musketeers

 This repository contains the code which contains the model designed for the competition AI Cure: Where AI meets health.
-In this code, we have used a model called Stacking Regressor model that is used to obtain the heart rate of an individual given the features.
+In this code, we have used a model called Stacking Regressor model that is used to obtain the heart rate of an individual given the parameters.

 ### Team description
 Team name: Three Musketeers